-Historically, the North and South basins were connected by open water.
-For some time, the narrows between the two basins were un-navigable due to extensive aquatic plant growth in the shallow water.
-However, in 2020 the narrows were navigable with the presence of open water between the two basins.
+Historically, the North and South basins were connected by open water through a region of the lake called 'the Narrows.'
+For some time, 'the Narrows' between the two basins were un-navigable due to extensive aquatic plant growth in the shallow water.
+However, in 2020 'the Narrows' were navigable with the presence of open water between the two basins.

 Water levels in Skeleton Lake South have been monitored since 1965.
 There was a significant decrease in water levels in the late 1980s and early 1990s (Figure 5a).
 Levels then recovered to the initial historical range for a brief time in the late 1990s before plummeting to lowest levels on record in 2016.
-Water levels recovered slightly in 2020 and declined again in 2021.
+Water levels recovered slightly in 2020 and declined again in 2021 and 2022.

-Water levels in Skeleton Lake North have been monitored from 2012 to 2020, and have remained relatively stable until 2020, where levels increased by about 1 m, but then dropped slightly in 2021 (Figure 5b).
+Water levels in Skeleton Lake North have been monitored from 2012 to 2022, and have remained relatively stable until 2020, where levels increased by about 1 m, but then dropped slightly through 2021 and 2022.
+(Figure 5b).

 Figure 5a.
-Water levels measured at Skeleton Lake South Basin in metres above sea level (masl) from 1965-2021.
-Data retrieved from Alberta Environment and Parks.
+Water levels measured at Skeleton Lake South Basin in metres above sea level (masl) from 1965-2022.
+Data retrieved from Alberta Environment and Parks and/or Environment and Climate Change Canada.
 Black dashed line represents historical yearly average water level.

 Figure 5b.
-Water levels measured at Skeleton Lake North Basin in metres above sea level (masl) from 2012-2021.
-Data retrieved from Environment Canada.
+Water levels measured at Skeleton Lake North Basin in metres above sea level (masl) from 2012-2022.
+Data retrieved from Alberta Environment and Parks and/or Environment and Climate Change Canada.
 Black dashed line represents historical yearly average water level.